insurance Crossword Puzzles

 - Paid protection against loss due to injury or property damage.

-- Occurs when there is a likelihood of economic loss.
+- When there is likelihood of economic loss.

 - The possibility of loss or injury.